ViscousTests/website/content/docs/mind/motivation.md

 that sometimes here my creativity will wander, and I will end up with good ideas about something other than my issue.

+#### Talking it Out

-**The second trick** is to talk to someone about the issue.
+Talk to someone (or yourself?) about the issue.
 Sometimes the act of putting your issue into works can snap some clarity into it.
-The person your are talking to may also offer useful insights.
+The person you are talking to may also offer useful insights.
 Writing thoughts down can also sometimes work here, if no-one is available to talk to.

+#### Getting Psyched Up

-**The third trick** only applies when you find the task hard, but you see the path you would take to do it.
+This only applies when you find the task hard, but you see the path you would take to do it.
 In this case, for me listening to energetic music or putting myself in an energetic, stimulating, or even stressful environment (e.g. with other people around) can help me feel more active and therefore more able to do my hard task.
 I think part of this is that the stimulation occupies the higher level part of my mind that's telling me the task is hard, and just lets the less conscious parts of me simply execute.
 Again, this only works for a case (a) above, **not** when it's unclear what to do next.
 See the book "Antifragile" for more on this, specifically Book 1 Chapter 2.

+#### Making Concrete Sub-Tasks

+One highly effective way to keep something consistently attainable is to break it into smaller, concrete pieces that are each attainable even to a tired or distracted mind.
+The actual act of doing this can be very difficult, so this isn't a great solution when you are already finding your motivation flagging.
+This strategy shines when you let your past self do this for you when it is energized and fresh.
+Of course, your past self wont have the direct motivation to do this (as it's doing fine) so it helps to set reminders for yourself to do this work when you are fresh.

 ### How to make things LESS attainable